 Simply put, the product is not held back until it is fully completed.
 Instead, it is released in stages, with each increment providing a usable version.
 This allows for easy incorporation of changes in later increments.
 However, this approach requires thorough planning and design and may require more resources and effort.

-The Agile model is a flexible and iterative approach to software development.
-Developed in 2001, it combines iterative and incremental models aiming to increase collaboration, gather feedback, and rapid product delivery.
-It is based on the theory “Fail Fast and Early” which emphasizes quick testing and learning from failures early to minimize risks, save resources, and drive rapid improvement.
+The Agile SDLC methodology is a flexible and iterative approach to software development.
+Developed in 2001, it combines iterative and incremental models aiming to increase collaboration, gather feedback, and enable rapid product delivery.
+It is based on the theory “Fail Fast and Early,” which emphasizes quick testing and learning from failures early to minimize risks, save resources, and drive rapid improvement.

 The software product is divided into small incremental parts that pass through some or all the SDLC phases.
 Each new version is tested and feedback is gathered from stakeholders throughout their process.
 This allows for catching issues early before they grow into major ones.
-A few of its sub-models include Extreme Programming (XP), Rapid Application Development (RAD), Scrum, and Kanban.
+A few of its sub-models include Extreme Programming (XP), Rapid Application Development (RAD), and Kanban.
+Scrum is a popular agile framework—a structured approach within Agile that organizes teams and workflows to enhance project flexibility, collaboration, and efficiency.

 A flexible SDLC approach in which the project cycles through four phases: Planning, Risk Analysis, Engineering, and Evaluation, repeatedly in a figurative spiral until completion.
 This methodology is widely used by leading software companies, as it emphasizes risk analysis, ensuring that each iteration focuses on identifying and mitigating potential risks.